hym0405/CAMII/README.md

 We have tested these scripts on Linux and MacOS

-* **01.colony_detection.py**: Script for plate images analysis, including colony contour detection, segmentation and colony features extraction.
+* **01.colony_detection.py**: Script of raw images analysis, including colony contour detection, segmentation and colony features extraction.

-* **02.optimize_colony_picking.py**: Script for morphology-guided colony selection and manual inspection for optimized strain isolation.
+* **02.optimize_colony_picking.py**: Script of morphology-guided colony selection and manual inspection for optimized strain isolation.

 ## Dependencies